MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 ## How to deploy OneNote 2016

-Then, you can use the [Office Deployment Tool](https://docs.microsoft.com/DeployOffice/overview-of-the-office-2016-deployment-tool) or enterprise deployment software, such as System Center Configuration Manager, to deploy Office 365 ProPlus with OneNote 2016.
+You can use the [Office Deployment Tool](https://docs.microsoft.com/DeployOffice/overview-of-the-office-2016-deployment-tool) or enterprise deployment software, such as System Center Configuration Manager, to deploy Office 365 ProPlus with OneNote 2016.

-You can also use Group Policy to configure certain OneNote 2016 settings for your users.
-To do that, download the latest [Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030) from the Microsoft Download Center.
+If you're using Configuration Manager (Current Branch) and the Office 365 Installer to deploy Office 365 ProPlus, be sure that OneNote is selected to be included as part of the installation of Office 365 ProPlus.
+In some cases, the default setting will be for OneNote to be excluded from the installation of Office 365 ProPlus.

+If an existing installation of Office 365 ProPlus gets updated and OneNote 2016 is removed, but the user needs to start using OneNote 2016, you can reinstall OneNote 2016 by using the Office Deployment Tool or enterprise deployment software.

 > [!NOTE]
-> This information will also apply if you're deploying a volume licensed version of Office 2019 when it's released later this year. *(A specific release date for Office 2019 hasn't been announced yet.)*
+> The information in this section will also apply if you're deploying a volume licensed version of Office 2019 when it's released later this year. *(A specific release date for Office 2019 hasn't been announced yet.)*

 ## How to deploy OneNote for Windows 10